Keyboard shortcuts

 facade --> py

 aozora-spec is the foundation — every other crate depends on it.
-The dependency graph forms a strict DAG; circular deps are forbidden by clippy’s [cyclic_module] lint and by the cargo metadata check in just lint.
+The dependency graph forms a strict DAG; circular deps are forbidden by cargo deny’s bans config and by the cargo metadata check in just lint.

 What each layer does

-The lexer pipeline is split into four sub-phases because each stage has a different cost / cache profile:
+The lexer pipeline is split into four phases because each stage has a different cost / cache profile:

 Splitting them lets the parser ship two surface APIs without code duplication:

-• Per-phase calls — used by the bench harness’s phase_breakdown probe (and the aozora-lexer integration tests for spec-conformance).
+• Per-phase calls (sanitize, tokenize, pair, classify) — used by the bench harness’s per-phase probes and the integration tests in crates/aozora-pipeline/tests/.

 Sanitize details